WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10103-Design-great-widgets.md

 Widgets elevate timely information from your app to primary locations on iPhone, iPad and Mac.
 Discover the keys to designing glanceable widgets, developing a strong widget idea, and clearly communicating with content, color, sizing, layout, and typography.

-If you'd like to learn more about the technical implementation for adding widgets into your app, check out "Get Started with WidgetKit" and our three-part code-along series.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)